Rainer Maria Rilke: Sonnets to Orpheus

 With news of the death of Wera Knoop (1900–1919), his daughter's friend, Rilke was inspired to create and set to work on Sonnets to Orpheus.
 In 1922, between February 2 and 5, he completed the first section of 26 sonnets.
-For the next few days he focused on the Duino Elegies, completing them on the evening of February 11.
+For the next few days, he focused on the Duino Elegies, completing them on the evening of February 11.
 Immediately thereafter, he returned to work on the Sonnets and completed the following section of 29 sonnets in less than two weeks.
 Throughout the Sonnets, Wera is frequently referenced, both directly by name and indirectly in allusions to a "dancer" and the mythical Eurydice.
 Although Rilke claimed that the entire cycle was inspired by Wera, she appears as a character in only one of the poems.
 He insisted, however, that "Wera's own figure ... nevertheless governs and moves the course of the whole."

 The sonnets' contents are, as is typical of Rilke, highly metaphorical.
 The character of Orpheus (whom Rilke refers to as the "god with the lyre") appears several times in the cycle, as do other mythical characters such as Daphne.
 There are also biblical allusions, including a reference to Esau.
 Other themes involve animals, peoples of different cultures, and time and death.

 Letters to a Young Poet

-In 1929 a minor writer, Franz Xaver Kappus (1883–1966), published a collection of ten letters that Rilke had written to him when Kappus was a 19-year-old officer cadet studying at the Theresian Military Academy in Wiener Neustadt.
-Rilke had also attended this academy.
-Between 1902 and 1908 the young Kappus had written Rilke when he was uncertain about his future as a military officer or as a poet.
+In 1929, writer Franz Xaver Kappus (1883–1966) published a collection of ten letters that (then between 27–32 year old) Rilke had written to him over the course of 6 years, beginning when Kappus was a 19-year-old officer cadet studying at the Theresian Military Academy in Wiener Neustadt, where he had a professor who had taught Rilke at the boarding Military Middleschool (Militär-Unterrealschule) in St.-Pölten over 15 years earlier (from 1886-1891); (before Rilke dropped out of the officer's education after a year in Military highschool).
+Between 1902 and 1908, the young Kappus had written Rilke when he was uncertain about his future as a military officer or as a poet.
 Initially he sought Rilke's advice as to the quality of his poetry and whether he ought to pursue writing as a career.
-While he declined to comment on Kappus's writings, Rilke advised Kappus on how a poet should feel, love and seek truth in trying to understand and experience the world around him and engage the world of art.
+While he declined to comment much on Kappus's writings, Rilke advised Kappus on how a poet should feel, love and seek truth in trying to understand and experience the world around him and engage the world of art.
 These letters offer insight into the ideas and themes that appear in Rilke's poetry and his working process and were written during a key period of Rilke's early artistic development after his reputation as a poet began to be established with the publication of parts of Das Stunden-Buch (The Book of Hours) and Das Buch der Bilder (The Book of Images).